Chymyst/chymyst-core/README.md

 ## Example: "dining philosophers"

-This is a complete runnable example.
-The logic of "dining philosophers" is implemented in a completely declarative and straightforward code.
+The following code snippet is a complete runnable example that implements the logic of "dining philosophers" in a fully declarative and straightforward way.

 ```scala
 import io.chymyst.jc._